-Program 1.11: Develop proposals for relaxing or allowing flexible zoning standards (e.g., building setbacks and height, open space, parking, and density) to facilitate the developing of SB 9 and small infill housing projects to increase housing opportunities and housing types throughout the community.
-Incentivize production of deed-restricted ADUs, including deed-restricted units, to add to the City's affordable housing stock.
-Program 1.12: Develop a formalized legalization process for unpermitted second units.
-Identify zoning amendments to reduce the impediment to building ADUs, such as setback and open space standards.
-Leads: Planning, Housing and Economic Development Policy 1.13: Support and participate in a potential county-wide initiative to create a resource center to effectively educate homeowners, provide resources, and promote the construction of ADUs.
-Policy 1.14: Research all available public and private sources of rehabilitation/repair funding and strengthen partnership with organizations in this area, such as Habitat for Humanity.
 Develop long-term, sustainable funding sources that are flexible and may be used for affordable housing production and preservation and to prevent displacement and homelessness.
 Policy 1.15: Implement the 2022 approval of Measure L which increased and expanded the City's existing Gross Receipts Tax on rental residential properties for affordable housing and support programs.
-Lead: Housing and Economic Development Program 1.16: Update the City's five-year strategic plan that lays out funding goals and priorities for the City's affordable housing revenue sources for a finite period (1 year to 5 years).
-Policy 1.17: Collaboratively (Planning and Housing) pursue state grant funds wherever possible to support affordable housing projects and programs and to address homelessness in the City.
+Lead: Housing and Economic Development Program 1.16: Update the City's five-year Affordable Housing Strategy (AHS) to implement the 6th cycle Housing Element goals, policies, and programs and to sets priorities for allocation of the City's affordable housing revenue sources for a finite period (1 year to 5 years).
+Establish priorities to implement fair housing policies and programs in low resource neighborhoods per the AFFH analysis.
+Target: Adopt the AHS with numerical goals and place-based funding priorities to implement the goals, policies, and programs in the Housing Element.
+Policy 1.17: Collaboratively (Planning, Housing, and Public Works) pursue state grant funds wherever possible to support affordable housing projects and programs and to address homelessness in the City. • Target: Annually research available funds for affordable housing projects and homelessness programs.
+Prioritize funds to assist lower-resource areas and the unhoused population.
 Take reasonable measures to reduce the cost of development for fully affordable housing developments.
 Policy 1.18: Use the opportunity of the RBD Specific Plan Update or initiate a city-wide study on the feasibility and desirability of fee waivers or reductions or deferred fee payments for fully affordable housing projects; additionally, consider providing City financial assistance to cover these fees.
-Leads: Planning, Housing and Economic Development Policy 1.20: Incorporate parking reductions into the City's Transportation Demand Management Program including compliance with AB2097 and related state laws that eliminates parking minimums within one=half mile major transit stops and radius and parking maximums for affordable housing projects.
+Leads: Planning, Housing and Economic Development Policy 1.19: none Policy 1.20: Incorporate parking reductions into the City's Transportation Demand Management Program including compliance with AB2097 and related state laws that eliminates parking minimums within one=half mile major transit stops and radius and parking maximums for affordable housing projects.
 Encourage housing on sites zoned for mixed use in the Ravenswood/4 Corners Specific Plan Area.
-Policy 1,21: For sites within the RBD Specific Plan Area, study feasibility and effectiveness of an RBD-specific density bonus, relaxed zoning controls, and by-right or ministerial approvals and incorporate possible provisions into the Specific Plan Update.
-Lead: Planning Leverage available public lands for affordable housing development where feasible and beneficial to the community.
-Program 1.22: Determine the feasibility and develop a proposal for redevelopment of Senior Center at 560 Bell St. to include affordable housing
+Policy 1.21: For sites within the RBD Specific Plan Area, study feasibility and effectiveness of an RBD-specific density bonus, relaxed zoning controls, minimum densities (particularly for mixed-use sites), streamlined subdivision approvals, and by-right or ministerial approvals.
+Incorporate provisions Lead: Planning into the Specific Plan Update and Development Code amendments that are planned for City Council adoption in Summer 2024.
+(See also related Program 10.8) Leverage available public lands for affordable housing development where feasible and beneficial to the community.
+Program 1.22: none